-(4) Information obtained from a Schedule 13D/A filed on February 14, 2017 with the SEC filed on behalf of Aristar Capital Management, LLC of which Mr. Smith disclaims beneficial ownership of 697,303 shares of common stock, except to the extent of any pecuniary interest (as defined in Rule 16a - 1(a)(2) promulgated under the Exchange Act) that he may have in such entities.

-- (5) Includes 695,653 shares of common stock held by Orion Holdings V, LLC and 536,862 shares of common stock held by Seed-One Holdings VI, LLC, entities for which Mr. Wolf serves as the managing member.
+- (5) Information obtained from a Schedule 13D/A filed on February 14, 2017 with the SEC filed on behalf of Aristar Capital Management, LLC of which Mr. Smith disclaims beneficial ownership of 697,303 shares of common stock, except to the extent of any pecuniary interest (as defined in Rule 16a 1(a)(2) promulgated under the Exchange Act) that he may have in such entities.
+Includes an additional 345,753 shares of Common Stock issued in the Pelican acquisition, subject to the terms of an escrow agreement. - (6) Includes 771,723 shares of Common Stock held by Orion Holdings V, LLC and 716,195 shares of Common Stock held by Seed-One Holdings VI, LLC, entities for which Mr. Wolf serves as the managing member.
 Mr. Wolf is deemed to beneficially own the shares held by such entities as in his role as the managing member he has the control over the voting and disposition of any shares held by these entities.
-Includes 3,660 shares purchased May 2014 and 1,221 shares converted from Series B, does not include 86,957 shares of common stock beneficially owned by Mr. Wolf's children's trust of which Mr. Wolf is not the trustee.
+Includes 271,752 shares of Common Stock issued in the Pelican acquisition, subject to the terms of an escrow agreement.
+Does not include 264,686 shares of Common Stock beneficially owned by Mr. Wolf's children's trust of which Mr. Wolf is not the trustee (which includes 177,729 shares of Common Stock issued in the Pelican acquisition, subject to the terms of an escrow agreement).
 Mr. Wolf disclaims beneficial ownership of these shares except to the extent of any pecuniary interest (as defined in Rule 16a 1(a)(2) promulgated under the Exchange Act) that he may have in such entities.
-In addition, if our Company is traded on a recognized national exchange or NASDAQ while Mr. Wolf is employed by us and the market capitalization of our Company is in excess of \$250 million for at least five consecutive trading days, then Mr. Wolf will be entitled to receive an additional stock option equal to 2% of the then outstanding shares of our common stock, at an exercise price equal to the then current market price as determined in good faith by the board. - (6) Information obtained from a Schedule 13G filed with the SEC on April 17, 2017.
+In addition, if our Company is traded on a recognized national exchange or NASDAQ while Mr. Wolf is employed by us and the market capitalization of our Company is in excess of \$250 million for at least five consecutive trading days, then Mr. Wolf will be entitled to receive an additional stock option equal to 2% of the then outstanding shares of our common stock, at an exercise price equal to the therm the true as determined in good faith by the board. - (7) Information obtained from a Schedule 13G filed with the SEC on April 17, 2017.
 Pursuant to this Schedule 13G: (i) Sabby Healthcare Master Fund, Ltd. and Sabby Volatility Master Fund, Ltd. beneficially own 3,250,000 and 0 shares of our Common Stock, respectively, and (ii) Sabby Management, LLC and Hal Mintz each beneficially own 3,250,000 shares of our Common Stock.
 Sabby Management, LLC and Hal Mintz do not directly own any shares of Common Stock, but each indirectly owns 3,250,000 shares of our Common Stock.
 Sabby Management, LLC, a Delaware limited liability company, indirectly owns 3,250,000 shares of Common Stock.
 Sabby Healthcare Master Fund, Ltd. and Sabby Volatility Warrant Master Fund, Ltd., Cayman Islands companies.
 Mr. Mintz indirectly owns 3,250,000 shares of our Common Stock in his capacity as manager of Sabby Management, LLC.
-The principal business address of Sabby Healthcare Master Fund, Ltd. is c/o Ogier Fiduciary Services (Cayman) Limited, 89 Nexus Way, Camman Bay, Grand Cayman KY1-9007 Cayman Islands.
+The principal business address of Sabby Healthcare Master Fund, Ltd. and Sabby Volatility Warrant Master Fund, Ltd. is c/o Ogier Fiduciary Services (Cayman) Limited, 89 Nexus Way, Camana Bay, Grand Cayman KY1-9007 Cayman Islands.
 The principal business address of Sabby Management, LLC and Hal Mintz is 10 Mountainview Road, Suite 205, Upper Saddle River, New Jersey 07458.